Keisn1/push-swap/README.md

 ## Display

 - smallest list of instructions possible to sort the stack
   - will be compared to a maimum number of operations tolerated
--   instructions must be seperated by '`\n`{=latex}'
+- instructions must be seperated by ''

 ## Error

--   display `Error` followed by a '`\n`{=latex}' on standard error
+- display `Error` followed by a '' on standard error
-    -   ☐ not integers
+  - [ ] not integers
     - bigger than integer
     - duplicates
     - characters